openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/ibm-xiv-volume-driver.rst

 ================================
-IBM XIV and DS8000 volume driver
+IBM Storage volume driver
 ================================

-The IBM Storage Driver for OpenStack is a Block Storage driver that supports IBM XIV and IBM DS8000 storage systems over Fiber channel and iSCSI.
+The IBM Storage Driver for OpenStack is a Block Storage driver that supports IBM XIV, IBM Spectrum Accelerate, IBM FlashSystem A9000, IBM FlashSystem A9000R and IBM DS8000 storage systems over Fiber channel and iSCSI.

 Set the following in your ``cinder.conf`` file, and use the following options to configure it.